 HOW CAN I INCORPORATE THESE ACTIVITIES INTO MY CLASSROOM?

 If you’re wanting to incorporate the activities mentioned into your classroom today, you CAN with the Hands-On Sight Word Bundle.
-The Hands-On Sight Word Growing Bundle is a teacher-tested, kid-approved resource full of engaging, rigorous, and fun hands-on sight word activities and games that you can begin using in your classroom immediately.
+The Hands On Sight Word Bundle is a teacher-tested, kid-approved resource full of engaging, rigorous, and fun hands-on sight word activities and games that you can begin using in your classroom immediately.
 The included activities can be used in the following parts of your students’ day: whole group and small group instruction, warm up time, Word Work, RTI, Early Finishers Tub, independent practice, and even homework.
 The assessment component of this resource is editable.